Solar Myths Debunked: The” Free Solar” Myth

 While in some cases you can go solar for $0 down and save money compared to your electricity bills, there are a lot of factors that go into that, and if the salesman doing the analysis isn’t properly trained, or adjusts the variables to look more favorable, you could just be taking on a loan that costs you more than it saves.
 Solar can be a fantastic investment, but it takes proper design, analysis, and transparent pricing to determine if it is right for you.

-While the median price of residential and commercial photovoltaic (PV) systems has fallen 8 of the 10 years and module price has fallen by 78% in the past 10 years, it continues to be a significant investment for homeowners and businesses.
-In order to catalyze long term and sustainable investments in the solar industry, the federal government along with state and local legislation have developed several financial incentives:
+The good news is the median price of residential and commercial photovoltaic (PV) systems has fallen 8 of the 10 years and module price has fallen by 78% in the past 10 years, and there are strong incentives to help make solar a sound investment:

-• The US Department of Agriculture’s Rural Energy for America (REAP) program also offers loan financing and grant funding for renewable energy systems or to make energy efficiency improvements.
-Grants cover up to 40% of the project’s total cost.
-You may apply for this program if you are an agricultural producer with at least 50% of your gross income sourced from agricultural operations or if you are a small business in eligible rural areas.
+- For businesses, the US Department of Agriculture’s Rural Energy for America (REAP) program also offers loan financing and grant funding for renewable energy systems or to make energy efficiency improvements.
+Grants cover up to 50% of the project’s total cost.
+You may apply for this program if you are an agricultural producer with at least 50% of your gross income sourced from agricultural operations or if you are a small business in eligible rural areas (note, Charlottesville & most of central Virginia is “rural!”).

-• Solar Renewable Energy Credits (SRECS) are issued at the state level.
-They are performance based solar incentives that allow you to earn income for the electricity generated by your solar system.
+- Solar Renewable Energy Credits (SRECS) are performance based solar incentives that allow you to earn income for the electricity generated by your solar system.
 As a homeowner, you can earn 1 SREC for every MWH (1000 kilowatt hours) of electricity you generate.
 Some states require utility companies to outsource a certain percentage of their electricity from clean energy sources.
 Utilities then have the option of securing their own solar projects or purchasing renewable energy credits through an open SREC market.
-The current price is $75 per SREC for residential and small commercial projects in VA (under 1000 kW).
+The current price is ~$50 per SREC for residential and small commercial projects in VA (updated June 2023).

 In short, despite the aforementioned tax credits/rebates and grants, when quoted for a system, you will be accountable for paying the total system cost either through cash or financing.
 Once the system has been paid in full and is operational, you will be able to claim the credits mentioned above.
 For more information about clean energy incentives/policies by state, check out https://www.dsireusa.org/